 Edelweiss is only available to members of the U.S. Armed Forces and authorized personnel.
 You can learn whether or not you are considered “authorized” on their website.
 If you’re retired military, check out their special Retiree European Escapes Packages and let them do all the planning for you!

 All of these activities are great things to do with families in Garmisch.
-But if you just want to spend the afternoon relaxing, Edelweiss Lodge and Resort has a pool
+But if you just want to spend the afternoon relaxing, did I mention Edelweiss Lodge and Resort has a pool and GIANT hot tub!